vasanimit9/APFDA/readme.md

 EDIT: In drivers.php, first the school_id and date of delivery will be checked, and accordingly the data will be filled in the respective fields.
 If the date will be clashed b/w the driver and principal only then it will be reported to either of them.

+The date in the requirements table is the date when he has entered the record, for the next scheduled delivery.
+The format for the next day order will be like, 1 s 0 m 0 l [Rice type id], then the other two columns similarly for other food items.

+time format: y-m-d